Average Spectral Density of Multiparametric Gaussian Ensembles of Complex Matrices: Numerical analysis of spectral correlations

 \section{Numerical analysis of spectral correlations}

-Our primary focus in this study is to numerically analyze following three aspects of the spectral density and its local fluctuations: (i) the non-ergodic as well as non stationary aspect i.e dependence on the energy range, (ii) the system dependence, (iii) existence of critical statistics and any universal features among different ensembles far from equilibrium.
+Our primary focus in this study is to numerically analyze following two aspects of the spectral density: (i) the non-ergodic as well as non stationary aspect i.e dependence on the energy range, (ii) the system dependence.

 Our first objective has its roots in the immense interest generated by non-ergodic aspects of many body spectrum for Hermitian as well non-Hermitian operators; the ergodicity, or its absence, is characteristic of a system's approach to thermalization which in turn facilitates the application of standard statistical tools.
-The motivation for the second objective comes from the unavoidable presence of disorder as well as many body interactions in physical systems which can manifests in a variety of ways in the matrix representation of their non-Hermitian operators; it is natural to query whether presence of disorder with/ without interactions has any, and if so, what impact on the fluctuations of the excitations.
-The quest for the third objective originates from the significant claim made in the study \cite{psnh}, indicating the existence of a single parameter governed common evolution equation for the spectral correlations for a wide range of Gaussian non-Hermitian random matrix ensemble representing different physical systems.
-As mentioned in section IV, the system dependence in the formulation enters through the complexity parameter $Y$, a function of ensemble parameters and thereby a functional of system parameters.
-The common evolution equation indicates the approach of different non Hermitian Gaussian ensembles with same $Y$-value to an analogous state of statistical fluctuations if their initial condition is same; this indicates an existence of universality in non-equilibrium regime of the ensemble representing a complex system (subjected to random perturbations), the claim is important and therefore requires a detailed numerical verification.
+The motivation for the second objective comes from the unavoidable presence of disorder as well as many body interactions in physical systems which can manifests in a variety of ways in the matrix representation of their non-Hermitian operators; it is natural to query whether presence of disorder with/ without interactions has any, and if so, what impact on the average spectral density.

 To achieve the objectives mentioned above, here we numerically analyze three ensembles of non-hermitian random matrices with independent, Gaussian distributed matrix elements with zero mean but different functional dependence of their variances.
 The ensemble density $\rho(H)$ in each case is given by eq.(\ref{pdf}), with $x_{kl;s}=0$ for all $k,l$ and $s$ indices but $y_{kl;s}$ varying among elements.
 The details of the latter for the three ensembles are as follows: